CaioCeretta/Rocketseat/angular/formacao-em-angular/nivel-1/4-dealing-with-assets/theory.md

 And if we have a hard coded base 64, angular will need to download the image along the JS files, it won't be able to do the caching.
 Separate files like the favicon, or a static image, it will be able to store in the cache.

+## Lesson 3 - SVGs

+SVGs can be loaded in two different ways

+1. Directly in the HTML — will be part of the final bundle.
+Increasing the size of the final.js
+2. Put it in a separate file — faster option

+However, many times, the svg icons that we load on our app are usually very small and won't have a great impact on performance.

+### 1st way:

+One option is to download t he fa library and use the snippet provided by it, or the svg way, which we should only copy and paste into our project.

+However, in this way there are some benefits, like setting the svg color with the fill property and property bind the the element itself

+2nd way:

+Removing the svg from the parent component and put it into a separate file, such as, inside the public folder, create a icons folder, create a file for the car.svg and put the code inside of it.
+Then, inside the component where we want to use the svg, reference it on the src attribute of an img.

+And different from the 1st way, if we go into the network tab on the developer tools, we will see that a request has been done to the requested svg

+We can also define a property on our ts file, and property bind it with the src attribute

+However, if we don't choose to download the font icon library, and import the CarIcon from it, we won't be able to use the fill property, and in case we want to make it more dynamic, we wouldn't be able to do it by copying the svg and creating our own file.